infinite-industries/infinite/widget/README.md

 ## Installation

 - Add an `div` or other element with class `infinite-widget` to your main template where you want to place the widget.
-- Add these attributes to the container element:
+- Add these (optional) attributes to the container element:
   - `data-widget-title`
   - `data-cards-per-page` (controls the number of events that will appear at a time)
+  - `data-event-id` (if set to a valid event ID, will cause the widget to display a single card for that event only)
 - Add this script, replacing `1.0` with the version you want to use:

   ```html